“Executives are increasingly banding together in peer groups to learn from and support each other.” Wall Street Journal

 That’s why we created the Key Executives Network.
 Much like our owner peer groups, these networks are made up of highly qualified key players in agencies all across North America.
-They meet with the same cohort of people every six months (October and April) in Chicago to learn from each other, create connections they can lean on in between meetings and get personal mentorship from AMI team member, agency owner and grower of leaders — Craig Barnes.
+They meet with the same cohort of people every six months (October and April) in Chicago to learn from each other, create connections they can lean on in between meetings, and get personal mentorship from AMI team member, agency owner, and grower of leaders — Del Esparza.

 Why enroll your employee in a key executive network?

 By having your key executive/s join a network, you get the best of both worlds.
 You get that outside perspective for your agency that you really need but from someone who walks in your shoes every day.
 You also get an ongoing professional development program for your younger leaders.

 Each network has a mix of advertising agencies, PR firms, marketing shops, digital marketing, and design firms with the desire, and drive to grow their business to the next level.
 Only one company from any specific geographic market or niche specialty is admitted to a network.
 This allows your key executive to confidentially collaborate to gain new perspectives and share ideas with others who are as driven and passionate as they are.
 The network is truly a safe and open harbor where valuable business connections and lifelong friendships develop.